 - Threshold – Determines how the trace filters are applied to your image.

 - Despeckle Threshold – Eliminates noise in your trace. *

 - High Pass Filter – Trace lines begin from the outside and work to the center of your image. *

-* Each image will be different in how it traces and you will need to adjust the Threshold & filters to what works best for you particular image.
+- Scale – Scale the trace up or down to get the look you want ** Each image will be different in how it traces and you will need to adjust the Threshold & filters to what works best for you particular image.

 - Trace – Click on this when you want to trace around all the yellow of the design.
 This is the most common Trace and the one that I use the most often.
 After clicking trace, move your design away and the cut lines will be there around the area traced.